stefanoverna/graphql8/guides/authorization/overview.md

 end
 ```

-So, what new mindset will work with a GraphQL API?
+So, what new mindset will work with a GraphQL8 API?

 For __mutations__, remember that each mutation is like an API request in itself.
-For example, `Posts#create` above would map to the `createPost(...)` mutation in GraphQL.
+For example, `Posts#create` above would map to the `createPost(...)` mutation in GraphQL8.
 So, each mutation should be authorized in its own right.

 For __queries__, you can think of each individual _object_ like a `GET` request to a REST API.
 So, each object should be authorized for reading in its own right.

-By applying this mindset, each part of the GraphQL query will be properly authorized before it is executed.
+By applying this mindset, each part of the GraphQL8 query will be properly authorized before it is executed.
 Also, since the different units of code are each authorized on their own, you can be sure that each incoming query will be properly authorized, even if it's a brand new query that the server has never seen before.

 ## What About Authentication?